Snow Dawgs: No. 16 Washington topples No. 7 Wazzu 28-15 | New Country 923

 Washington: The Huskies will face Utah in the Pac-12 title game next Friday.

-Washington State: The Cougars will await their bowl announcement but still may have an outside chance at a New Year’s Six bowl game.
+Washington State: The Cougars will await their bowl announcement but still should be in good shape for New Year’s Six bowl — probably the Fiesta.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25